WWE News: ‘Monday Night Raw’ Superstar Hints At Major Gimmick Change Upon Return From Injury

 — Brandon Stroud (@MrBrandonStroud) March 6, 2019

-Although both of the wrestlers he mentioned are firmly entrenched in SmackDown Live‘s upper card, Fandango also expressed a desire to have a match against reigning WWE Champion Daniel Bryan or AJ Styles.
+Although both of the wrestlers he mentioned are firmly entrenched in SmackDown Live‘s upper card, Fandango also expressed a desire to have a match against reigning WWE Champion Daniel Bryan — or A.J.
+Styles.

 While Fandango, real name Curtis Hussey, appears to be at a point where he’s ready to move on from the less serious gimmicks that made him, at various points in time, very popular with WWE fans, it’s still far from guaranteed that WWE will allow such a character change.
 There’s also the chance that he might find it hard to get on television upon his return, given how WWE’s main roster has more than 100 wrestlers at the present, as noted by Bleacher Report.
 However, the fact that Fandango is working out at the Performance Center could be a sign that it won’t be long before WWE clears him to wrestle once again.